radanovicnikola93/GAE-guess-the-number/README.md

 # About

-Basic GAE project with Jinja templating engine
+A basic guess the secret number GAE project with Jinja templating engine

 # Usage